Documentation

 Edit or archive a service plan

-Go to Settings > Operations and find Membership and recurring plans.
+Go to Settings > Events & schedule and scroll to Service plans.

-3. Click Archive when the plan should no longer be used
+3. Click Archive when the plan should retire

 Helpful tips

-Start with your most common plan first.
-A simple plan that staff understand is better than a complex plan nobody uses.
+Start with the plan your team uses most often.
+A simple plan everyone understands beats a complex plan nobody assigns.

-Use customer-friendly names if customers may see the plan later.
-Use staff-friendly descriptions to explain what work is included.
+Use customer-friendly names if customers may see the plan in the portal or on paperwork.
+Use the description field to explain work in plain English.

 Troubleshooting